alixd1085/Random_guessing_game/README.md

-HIIIIIIII idk why you clicked this but i'm really glad that you actually looked at my code this means alot to me because this was one of my first codes and i'm trying to imrpove ^^
+HIIIIIIII idk why you clicked this but i'm really glad that you actually looked at my code this means alot to me because this was one of my first codes and i'm trying to imrpove
+And last but not least Love you byeee <3 ^^